formkit/docs-content/inputs/taglist.md

   },
   {
     "section-key": "selectIcon",
-    description: "An element for outputting an icon in the selector element when the dropdown is closed."
+    description: "An element for outputting an icon in the selector element when the taglist is closed."
   },
   {
     "section-key": "loadMore",